opendocsg/slw-judgments-backfill/2002_SGHC_203/report.md

 _(b) Inconsistencies between the evidence of Ridzuan and the other prosecution witnesses_

-34     In _Ng Kwee Leong v PP_ [1998] 3 SLR 942, inc onsistenc ies between the evidenc e of different witnesses were c lassified into three main c ategories:
+34     In _Ng Kwee Leong v PP_ <span class="citation">[1998] 3 SLR 942</span>, inc onsistenc ies between the evidenc e of different witnesses were c lassified into three main c ategories:

  (a) The first c ategory is where the disc repanc ies relied on are immaterial disc repanc ies, whic h have no direc t bearing on the fac ts in issue.
 In suc h instanc es, the trial judge should find that these disc repanc ies do not detrac t from the general verac ity of the witnesses on the material issues and ac c ept their evidenc e on those issues.